straw-hat-team/adr/adrs/3122196229/README.md

 * Should not contain any leading or trailing spaces
 * Must be lowercase i.e., no uppercase or mixed case names are allowed
-* Should separate what constitute a English word by `-`
+* Should separate what constitutes an English word by `-`
 * Should not contain any of the following characters: `~)('!*`
 * Should not start with `.` or `_`